|

 Former Scientific Names:

-Verrucaria rubra, Hildenbrandia prototypus, H. rosea
+Verrucaria rubra, Hildenbrandia prototypus, Hildenbrandia rosea, Hildenbrandia sanguinea

 Click on a thumbnail to view larger version